maithilimukherjee/snackify-auth/README.md

 ## closing thoughts

 this project is my mashup of two things i love: coding & cooking.
-it’s secure, practical, and 100% built by me — proof that backend skills, security best-practices, and a little personal flavor can combine into something both useful *and* fun.
+it’s secure, practical and proof that backend skills, security best-practices, and a little personal flavor can combine into something both useful *and* fun.